owen2345/pub_sub_model_sync/README.md

 # PubSubModelSync
-Permit to sync models data and make calls between rails apps using google or rabbitmq pub/sub service.
+Permit to sync models data and make calls between rails apps using google or rabbitmq or apache kafka pub/sub service.

 Note: This gem is based on [MultipleMan](https://github.com/influitive/multiple_man) which for now looks unmaintained.